 Alwil's Avast! antivirus is now in version 8, which boasts an improved interface and better detection.
 So much so, it's leapfrogged Avira's Antivir in our rankings.

-Avira Antivir - totally free
+Avira Antivirus - totally free

-The free antivirus software of choice for many techies, Antivir's won many tech publications' free antivirus round-ups by providing both the most thorough and fastest software protection.
+The free antivirus software of choice for many techies, Avira's won many tech publications' free antivirus round-ups by providing both the most thorough and fastest software protection.
 If you have the know-how, it'll do everything you want it to, but it's best for those that know their way around a PC.